Figure Comparitive

 As understood by evangelical Christianity:

-The righteousness of God is a gift and provides the believer both the forgiveness of sins and the positive addition of the righteous-ness we need.
+God provides as a gift both the forgiveness of sins and the perfect righteousness we need.

-God's forgiveness is based upon Jesus Christ, who as our substitute, took our punishment for sin so that God would not have to punish us.
+God’s forgiveness is based upon Jesus Christ, who took the full punishment for our sins at the cross so that God would not have to punish us.

-Jesus also lived holy for us so that the basis of going to heaven is based on His perfect life and not our own.
+Jesus also lived holy for us so that the basis of going to heaven is based upon His perfect life and not our own.

-God's gift of perfect righteous-ness is available to all who will place faith in Jesus Christ.
+God’s gift of righteousness is available to all who will place faith in Jesus Christ.

-Author's note: When we place faith Jesus Christ, we are born again or born from above.
-While this new birth should bring about the added benefit of a holy life in that of the believer, it is the righteousness of Jesus Christ that is given (credited, imputed) to us by faith that makes us Holy in God's sight, without blemish and free from accusation.
+Author’s note: When we place faith Jesus Christ, we are born again or born from above.
+While this new life should bring about the added benefit of a holy life in that of the believer, it is the righteousness of Jesus Christ that is given (credited, imputed) to us as a gift that makes us Holy in God’s sight, without blemish and free from accusation.

-Because of the fall of Adam, man is a sinner by nature and by choice and lost the moral power and ability to be saved by the principle of keeping commands and laws.
+Because of the fall of Adam, man is a sinner by nature and by choice and lost the ability to save himself by the principle of keeping commands and laws.

-However, because of God's great mercy and grace towards us, He has provided both the forgive-ness of sins and the very righteousness we need and is provided to all who will place faith and trust in Jesus Christ.
+However, because of God’s great love for us, He has provided the forgiveness of sins and the perfect righteousness we need and is given to all who will place faith in Jesus Christ.

 Author's Note:

-Because if our righteousness is dependant upon our own moral and religious ability to respond positively to all the commands given to us in the New Testament, then it is imperative that we are then completely obedient in every possible way in order to receive it and thus be saved.
+Because if our righteousness is dependant upon our own ability to respond positively to all the necessary moral and religious commands in the New Testament, then it is imperative that we are then completely obedient in order to receive it and thus be saved.

-The idea that God imputes or credits the perfect righteousness of Jesus Christ to us by faith is completely foreign to those in the traditional Churches of Christ; here they are often trying to be made righteous by what they do (a "by works" righteousness), rather than trusting in God who makes people righteous (a "by faith" righteousness).
+The idea that God imputes or credits the perfect righteousness of Jesus Christ to us literally by faith is completely foreign to those in the Churches of Christ.
+Here they are often trying to be made righteous by what they do (a "by works" righteousness), rather than trusting in Jesus Christ alone who makes people righteous (a "by faith" righteousness).

-Phil.
-3:9 says that Paul wanted to be found "…not having a righteousness of my own that comes from the law, but that which is through faith in Christ -the righteousness that comes from God and is by faith."
+Paul writes in Phil.
+3:9 that he wanted to be found "…not having a righteousness of my own that comes from the law, but that which is through faith in Christ -the righteousness that comes from God and is by faith."